 The cutting blade

 The cutting blade is located at the end of the extruder.
-The blade is made of stainless steel.
-So it won’t rust over time.
+It is made of stainless steel, so it won’t rust over time.

 Lattices/ Grinding plates

-It’s a small rounded metal or stainless steel made plate with holes.
-Once the meat is sliced properly and pushed by the extruder with the help of the O’ ring screw, the meat comes out of the lattice in pieces.
+It’s a small, rounded, metal or stainless steel plate with holes.
+Once the meat is adequately sliced and pushed by the extruder with the help of the O’ ring screw, the meat comes out of the lattice in pieces.

 The hole size differs depending on the type of meat you’re grinding.
-There are three types of sizes available.
+Three sizes are available.

 Large: 0.6- 0.8 cm.